cockroachdb/docs/v20.1/admin-ui-statements-page.md

 The **Diagnostics** section of the Statement Details page allows you to activate and view diagnostics for the SQL statement fingerprint.

 When you activate diagnostics for a fingerprint, CockroachDB waits for the next SQL query that matches this fingerprint to be run on any node.
 On the next match, information about the SQL statement is written to a diagnostics bundle that you can download.
-This bundle consists of a JSON file that contains a distributed trace of the SQL statement.
+This bundle consists of a JSON file that contains a distributed trace of the SQL statement, a physical query plan, execution statistics, and other information about the query.
+For more details on the contents, see [`EXPLAIN ANALYZE (DEBUG)`](explain-analyze.html).

 {{site.data.alerts.callout_success}}
 Diagnostics will be collected a maximum of *N* times for a given activated fingerprint where *N* is the number of nodes in your cluster.